IBM/operand-deployment-lifecycle-manager/docs/install/install.md

 The operators and their operands would be deployed in the cluster.

-You can edit `OperandRegistry` instances to update operators.
+- You can edit `OperandRegistry` instances to update operators.
+For more detail, you can check [How to update OperandRegistry](../design/how-to-update-operandregistry)
-You can edit `OperandConfig` instances to update operands.
+- You can edit `OperandConfig` instances to update operands.
+For more detail, you can check [How to update OperandConfig](../design/how-to-update-operandconfig)